jdereg/json-io/README.md

 This 'Maps' representation can be re-written to a JSON String or Stream and _the output JSON will exactly match the original input JSON stream_.
 This permits a JVM receiving JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read / write the stream.
 Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data!_

+### Optional Arguments (Features)

+Both the JsonWriter and JsonReader allow you to pass in a Map<String, Object> optionalArgs.
+This Map has well known keys (constants from JsonWriter / JsonWriter).
+To enable the respective feature, first create a Map.
+Then place the well known key in the Map and associate the appropriate setting as the value.
+Below is a complete list of features and some example usages.
+Shown in Groovy for brevity.

+    Map args = [
+            (JsonWriter.SHORT_META_KEYS):true,
+            (JsonWriter.TYPE_NAME_MAP):['java.util.ArrayList':'al', 'java.util.LinkedHashMap':'lmap', (TestObject.class.getName()):'to']
+    ]
+    String json = JsonWriter.objectToJson(list, args)

+In this example, we create an 'args' Map, set the key JsonWriter.SHORT_META_KEYS to true and set the JsonWriter.TYPE_NAME_MAP to a Map that will be used to substitute class names for short-hand names.

 ### Customization
 New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **json-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
 This support has been removed.
 That approach required access to the source code for the class being customized.
 The new **json-io** 2.0 approach allows you to customize the JSON format for classes for which you do not have the source code.